 - Provided Utility Bills Assistance: 425 people (avg: $339.82)

-- Childcare Assistance: 48 Families (Healthcare workers, First Responders, Level Up Participants)
+- Childcare Assistance: 48 Families, for a total of 72 children served (Healthcare workers, First Responders, Level Up Participants)

 - Provided Mental Health Counseling: 50 People

 - Provided Mental Health Counseling Calls/Sessions: 100